nihirash/Agon-rokky/README.md

 ## Known issues

-Rarely(really) cursor key can "locks".
-Press this direction again and it will be fixed - it happens cause I'm reading OS var for scan codes and even button pressed and button released.
+Rarely(really) cursor key can be "locked".
+Press this direction again and it will be fixed - it happens cause I'm reading OS var for scan codes and even button pressed and button released and it can happens if I lost one even.

 I didn't found another way make controls so responsive without using external devices(like joystick).

 ## Licensing